inet-framework/inet-showcases/wireless/ratecontrol/doc/index.rst

 The model
 ---------

-Two hosts will move around on the playground, while one of them will send a wireless UDP stream to the other.
+Two hosts will move around on the scene, while one of them will send a wireless UDP stream to the other.
 Sometimes the transmission will be partially blocked by an obstacle, causing packet loss.
 Scenarios will demonstrate how this affects the throughput when the hosts use rate